dororeo/SpotifyGallery/README.md

 **Additional Features Added:**

 - Last Month & All Time toggle using radio buttons
-- Save Image and Log Out buttons
+- Save Image and Log Out functions
+- Alert to re-log in when token is refreshed
 - '/*' page for non-existent routes

 ![](./media/404.png)

 ## User Stories